How to Complain about the Authority

 What if I feel that my complaint has not been properly addressed?

-If you feel that your complaint has not been properly addressed, or has not been handled properly, you may write to the Board of the Authority to seek a Review.
+If you feel that your complaint has not been properly addressed, or has not been handled properly, and you disagree with the decision, you may write to the Chief Executive of the Authority to seek a Review.
 Your request for a Review must be submitted within four weeks of the date of our report to you following our investigation.
 The Review procedure is available via this link.

 Complaints that are covered by the scheme: